The Logos: The Meletic Testament (Chapter 9 The Message)

 95. A philosopher asked—Is Meleticism a true path?
 Asterion replied—Only if you are willing to walk its path.

 96. The message was not a final destination like the Christians professed—nor a kingdom to come.
-It was instead, a direction in life.
+It was instead, a direction in life that led to the way of the truth.

 97. A woman whispered—I feel less certain, but more alive.
 Asterion said—Then you are now thinking more than reacting.

 98. The message had become not one that belonged solely to the Meletics.
-It had become breath—unseen, essential, and everywhere.
+It had become breath—unseen, essential, and everywhere that breath was taken.

-100. For Meleticism was not a teaching—it was a way of being, and Athens, at last, was awakened with his message.
+100. For Meleticism was not merely a teaching—it was more of a way of being and thinking.
+Athens, at last, was awakened with his message.
+It had witnessed former philosophers like Socrates and Plato, but Asterion was not only a philosopher in name, he was too a messenger in soul.

-101. Asterion would say always to us, to let the message be light enough to carry, but heavy enough to matter’
+101. Asterion would say always to us, to let the message be light enough to carry, but heavy enough to matter.
+He also instructed that every person is an agency for change.

-103. The message did not arrive with divine answers from a god—it arrived with the wisdom of a man.
+103. The message did not arrive with divine answers from a god—it arrived with the wisdom of a man who was enlightened with the knowledge of his belief.

 105. Asterion taught that wisdom wears no robes that are necessary—it walks barefoot, and that is enough.